Over 50s travel insurance

 It’s simply travel insurance that caters to the needs of holidaymakers over the age of 50.

-We'll cover you for the following events.
-Remember policy limits and exclusions apply, so always check your policy book.
+Here are a few of the things our travel insurance covers.
+Remember there are some policy limits and exclusions to be aware of, so always check your policy book.

 Emergency medical expenses

-If you become ill or are injured while you're on holiday, we'll cover necessary emergency medical costs.
+If you get ill or are injured abroad, we'll cover reasonable and necessary emergency medical costs.

 Delayed or missed departure

-We'll cover reasonable travel and accommodation expenses if your trip's delayed or you miss transport for unforeseen reasons.
+We'll cover reasonable and necessary travel and accommodation expenses if your trip's delayed or you miss transport for unforeseen reasons.

 Personal accident cover